 Direct advertisements are good because you are saving money by eliminating the middle man.
 These direct advertisement sales are making me almost $1500 per month.

 The key to getting direct advertisements is to add an advertisement page on your blog and give all the necessary details like ad spaces available, ad placement, traffic details and a marketing pitch in whatever form your advertisers can expect.
 You can see one such example on the ShoutMeLoud advertisement page.

 Infolinks is an In-text advertising program.
-I was not running it on ShoutMeLoud but added it on few other sutes.
-It’s making me almost 50$ per month.If you are not into affiliate marketing, you can start with Infolinks here.
-Recently, I tried Vigilink, which turns out to be a decent platform and in some cases better than Infolinks.
+I was not running it on ShoutMeLoud but added it on few other Blogs.
+It’s making me almost 50$ per month.If you are not into affiliate marketing, you can start with InfoLinks here.
+Recently, I tried Viglink, which turns out to be a decent platform and in some cases better than InfoLinks.

 Somehow I’m not very fond of sponsored reviews, but I keep getting lots of emails for paid reviews.
 I check the software or product myself, and after that I approve it for review.
 If the product or service is free, I do the review for free.
 Otherwise, I charge a nominal fee depending on how much a single license of that software or product would cost.

 From paid reviews, I make about $900 per month.
 Alternatively, you can always ask for a premium product for free testing, and you can write a review and include your affiliate link, which will make more money in the long run.